 The pressing questions when the OFF-Biennale was conceived were: “How can artists and curators in Hungary continue to work?
 What kind of sources can be activated?
 How can we form networks?
 How have we worked in situations like this before?
 How can we draw from our own experience?
 The questions can be answered by looking at the strategies applied to the OFF-Biennale.
 The support of cooperation partners seems crucial for the OFF-Biennale—be it the Galerie für Zeitgenössische Kunst in Leipzig, the café, the institutions that enabled curators to engage in the organization of the biennale by giving them more free time.
 A juxtaposition of the evil institution and the good initiative is not applicable here.
 I want to suggest that the organizational structure of the biennale can be seen as a (feminist) counter-institution: transparent in its means, a reconciliation of the public and the private, of work and life and therefore, an endeavor towards a curatorial common.

 Cover image: Endre Tót, Gladness Demonstration, Amsterdam, 1979.
 Courtesy of the artist and acb Gallery, Budapest.

 OFF-Biennale 2017 took place from September 29 to November 5, 2017 in Budapest.

 A selection of the exhibition in on view from March 10 until July 1, 2018 at Galerie für Zeitgenössische Kunst in Leipzig.
 (GfZK).

 * Another version of this text, entitled “So What’s the Play ere?
-A review of OFF-Biennale Budapest 2017″ is published in the art journal 365° published by the Slovak National Gallery in 2018.
+A review of OFF-Biennale Budapest 2017″ appears in the art journal 365° published by the Slovak National Gallery in 2018.